daulat9107/soccerteams/readme.md

 for login As admin

 ## Step 6
-In your project root dir run
+Inside of your project root dir run following commands:

 phpunit

 ## Step 7

 Open postman or any other api client

 //Login

 POST /oauth/token HTTP/1.1